paulstatezny/angular-dry-scope/README.md

 Bringing functional UI paradigms to Angular 1.

-Angular Dry Scope helps scope-management code [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) by allowing you to define the value of a scope property in one place, instead of updating it in disjointed parts of the code.
+Angular Dry Scope helps keep scope-management code [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) by allowing you to define the value of a scope property in one place, instead of updating it in disjointed parts of the code.

 ## Installation